akbarraen/akbarraen/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I’m Akbar, a passionate coder with a focus on creating practical and efficient solutions.
-I enjoy diving into scripting projects and am always eager to explore new technologies.
+I’m Akbar, a passionate coder skilled in **PowerShell scripting** and exploring **Python development**.
+I enjoy creating automation solutions and learning new technologies.

----

-## 🛠️ Skills & Expertise
+## 🎯 Interests
+- Coding, scripting, and sharing tools with the community.
-- **PowerShell**: Developed multiple scripts for automation and system management.
+- Collaborating on automation and workflow improvements.
-- **Python**: Proficient in basic scripting tasks, with a focus on expanding my expertise.
-- **Coding Enthusiast**: Constantly experimenting with new ideas to improve workflows.

----

 ## 🌱 Currently Learning
 I’m actively improving my Python skills to take on more advanced projects and enhance my coding repertoire.
-Additionally, I’m exploring GitHub management and workflow optimization.

----

-## 🎯 Interests
-- Scripting for automation and efficiency.
-- Sharing useful scripts and tools with the community.
-- Learning and growing as a developer through hands-on projects.

----

-## 🤝 Collaboration Opportunities
+## Contact
-I’m looking to connect with like-minded coders and collaborate on:
-- PowerShell or Python projects.
-- Workflow improvements and automation scripts.
-- Open-source contributions.

----

-## 📫 How to Reach Me
 - **Email**: akbarraen7@gmail.com
 - **LinkedIn**: [Akbar Raen](http://linkedin.com/in/akbarraen)
 - **GitHub**: You're already here! 😉